codacy/docs/docs/organizations/using-coding-standards.md

 1. Click **Next: Select and apply to repositories**.

-1. Select existing repositories that should follow the new coding standard and click **Save and apply standard**.
+1. Select existing repositories that should follow the new coding standard and click **Save and apply coding standard**.

     Codacy will start using the new coding standard on the next analysis of each selected repository.